 - Manual or electric

-An electric pepper grinder (or an automatic pepper grinder) is powered by batteries and can usually be operated with just one hand.
+An electric pepper grinder (or an automatic) is powered by batteries and can usually be operated with just one hand.
 A manual one requires you to do the twisting.

 - Filling method